0x00000010/gogos-dna-registry/README.md

 Once the contract is deployed you can prime it with all of your DNA.

 This is a *very expensive operation* so be sure that you've done all of your teting on ghostnet before performing this operation on mainnet.

+You can call `./prime.sh <network> <contract>` to upload the contents of your `dna/dna.json` file to the contract you originated.

+This is a multi-step operation.
+If your token count is beyond a certain threshold and you're deploying with a ledger hardware wallet you will have to confirm each transaction on your device.